symbio-code/datanesia/README.md

 We believe that data intelligence should reflect *context* — not just numbers.
 By enabling multilingual insight generation and lightweight deployment, DataNesia empowers small businesses, researchers, and communities to make smarter decisions everywhere.

-> “Local Intelligence, Global Understanding.”
+> "Local Intelligence, Global Understanding."

 ---